Our barista tested over 150 coffee machines - these are the best (and only) 9 that she recommends

 To evaluate the best coffee machines we looked at:

-Our Head of Shopping Millie Fender is a bona-fide coffee expert, with five years of reviewing the best machines in the market under her belt.
+Our Homes eCommerce Editor, Laura Honey is a former barista who has now tested over 150 of the best machines in the market.
 Every product in this guide has been tried and loved by her, and she's made an effort to ensure that these machines have been tested for longer than just a few weeks by sharing machines among friends and colleagues for prolonged testing.
 If something goes wrong, she hears about it.
-Millie has been on trips to coffee machine factories with the likes of De'Longhi, and been to coveted coffee launches alongside brands like Sage and Lavazza.
+Laura has been on trips to coffee machine factories with the likes of De'Longhi, and been to coveted coffee launches alongside brands like Sage and Lavazza.

 Are expensive coffee machines worth it?